 If you have lost or found a pet you should let Petlog know as soon as possible so that we can support the reunification of the pet.
 Find out how to let Petlog know about lost and found pets as well as further advice about finding your missing pet.Lost and Found Pets

-From April 2016 it will be a legal requirement for ALL dogs to be microchipped and contact details kept up-to-date.
+It is now a legal requirement for ALL dogs to be microchipped and their keeper's contact details to be kept up-to-date.
 Find out more on the Chip It Check It website - the one-stop shop for everything you need to know about compulsory microchipping.Compulsory Microchipping

 Thousands of pets go missing each year, and a lot of those are never returned to their owners because their details are not up-to-date on a microchip database and they have no other form of identification.
 All dogs are required to wear a Dog ID Tag and the control of Dogs Order 1992 states that ‘any dog in a public place should wear the name and address of the owner either inscribed on the collar or a name plate or disc'.Collar Tags for Dogs